 A Brief History

-When Orson Welles aired a 60-minute radio broadcast in 1938 about a Martian invasion of earth based on the science fiction novel The War of the Worlds, some Americans, when they first tuned in, mistakenly thought it was real news.
+Orson Welles (b.
+1915 – d.
+1985) aired a 60-minute radio broadcast in 1938 about a Martian invasion of earth based on the science fiction novel The War of the Worlds.
+Some Americans, when they first tuned in, mistakenly thought it was real news.
 By the time the film (a loose adaptation of Wells’ novel of the same name) was released in 1953, America enjoyed a flurry of reported flying saucer sightings, and a science fiction mania swept across the country.
 (There was also a remake of the film in 2005).

 Project Blue Book